Modeling of Drugs and Ligands - MoDaL

 September 14-18 (the most probably), 2020, Torun, Poland

-According to the decree of the Rector of the Nicolaus Copernicus University, all conferences and summer schools are cancelled until 30 June 2020 due to the coronavirus epidemic.
+According to the decree of the Rector of the Nicolaus Copernicus University, all conferences and summer schools are cancelled until 30 September 2020 due to the coronavirus epidemic.
 Therefore, we would like to inform you that the MoDaL summer school is postponed to September 2020.
-The most probable term of MoDaL school is 16-20 September.
+The most probable term of MoDaL school is April or May 2021.

 All PhD students who received funding to participate in the MoDaL summer school can take part in it.
 If someone is unable to attend the school, please contact the PROM coordinator.